fireship-io/fireship.io/hugo/content/lessons/build-a-chatbot-with-dialogflow/index.md

 Dialogflow requires your full [service account](https://firebase.google.com/docs/admin/setup#initialize_the_sdk).
 Download it from the Firebase Console to `functions/service-account.json`.

-⚠️ Make sure to add the service account path to your `.gitignore` because it contains sensitive API keys that should not be exposed publically.
+⚠️ Make sure to add the service account path to your `.gitignore` because it contains sensitive API keys that should not be exposed publicly.

 {{< figure src="img/functions-service-account.png" caption="Download your service account" >}}